2025’s design prompt:

 Your goal is to make the future less overwhelming and more human.
 Design for what doesn't exist yet.

-Participating in this designathon has been a challenging yet fulfilling experience that sharpened my ability to think on my feet, iterate quickly, and deliver effective design solutions under pressure.
-I joined several teams to enhance my Figma skills and my ability to work in a cross-functional team.
-We had a variety of backgrounds and expertise, from Computer Science to Physics, and people much more experienced in VR/AR technologies than I was.
+Participating in this designathon has been a challenging yet fulfilling experience that sharpened my ability to think on my feet, iterate quickly, and deliver effective design solutions under pressure, as well as enhance my ability to work in a cross-functional team.
+We had a variety of backgrounds and expertise, from Computer Science to Physics, and teammates much more experienced in VR/AR technology than I was.

 Brainstorming

-We brainstormed several ideas, ultimately mixing our ideas together and coming up with the final vision: a flood relief app that uses AR to guide residents away from flood dangers and towards safety.
+We brainstormed several ideas, ultimately combining our ideas and focusing on a final vision: a flood relief app that uses AR to guide residents away from flood dangers and towards safety.

 StayAfloat — AR Navigation for Flood Emergencies